evakathie/ux-portfolio/projects/jobindex-log-analysis.md

   <span class="mobile-display-none">&nbsp; &nbsp;</span>)</p>
 </CodeBlock>

 <p>Above all industries the average of <strong>positive responses</strong> was 8,97%, with a median of 8,96% and a standard deviation of 1,16%.
-There are some smaller visible differences between industries, as you can see in the chart below and in more detail the textual description of the graphic.
+There are some smaller visible differences between industries, as you can see in the chart below, and more detail in the textual description of the graphic.
 Differences in the number of positive responses could either be explained by successful communication and selection of candidates by the recruiters or through different market dynamics.
 One noticeable insight is that four of the ten industries with the most positive responses
 belong to the manufacturing sector.</p>

 <p>The average percentage of <strong>negative responses</strong> was 24,99%, with a median of 25,20% and a standard deviation of 2,53%.
 A high number of negative responses does not necessarily mean that the recruiter is unsuccessful.
 The fact that candidates respond at all shows that there is a sense of commitment to the recruiters in these industries.
 Eight of the ten industries with the highest rate of negative responses belong to the higher-level sector of manufacturing.</p>